 Chinese communities all around the world get together and celebrate the most important of festivals.

-Organizers vary from city to city, inquire at your local Chinese community, college or university Asian association, even the local libraries and Chinese restaurants.
+Organizers vary from city to city, inquire at your local Chinese community, college or university Asian association, even the local libraries, Chinese restaurants, martial arts schools...

 Here are some of the most colorful celebrations around the world!

 Beijing goes all out for the Spring Festival with an array of Temple Fair celebrations taking place throughout the city and fireworks galore that lit up the city skies on New Year's Eve.

 The temple fairs are colorful and lively events with lots happening in these week-long affairs... from stalls overflowing with snacks, handicrafts and decorations, dragon and lion dances, folk and cultural performances, acrobatic and kung fu exhibitions, Chinese opera, games... and lots and lots of people...

 Definitely the best way to experience the fantastic festive atmosphere that envelopes the city.